justim/consoler-rb/README.md

 - The `<`, `>` around the argument name a optional, but are always shown in de usage message for better legibility
 - Optional-tokens can occur anywhere in the options, as long as they are not nested and properly closed.
 You can group optional parts, meaning that both options/arguments should be available or both not.
 - Options and/or arguments are mandatory unless specified otherwise.
+- Aliases should be the same "type", meaning that if the original option expands an value, the alias must do as well
+- Aliases are only allowed for short and long options, with or without value and can be optional, just like regular options

 Grouping of optionals allows you do things like this: